MileHacker Logo

 Reusable & Local Essentials

 To cut down on plastic waste and stay hydrated, a Reusable water bottle is a must.
 Refill it with purified water.
-A Reusable shopping bag helps for making purchases at malls or markets.
+A Reusable shopping bag is helpful for making purchases at malls or markets.
 For street food, Reusable utensils offer a hygienic and eco-friendly choice.
 A Small umbrella or light raincoat is important, especially during the wet season, but also offers sun protection.
 A Small hand towel or refreshing wipes are welcome due to heat and humidity.
 If sensitive to heat, a good quality Portable fan is a thoughtful addition.

 Eco-Friendly & Local Must-Haves